 - 4.12.1.
 In order to reflect the contextual and evidence base changes that have occurred since the adoption of the current LDP in 2011, as previously discussed in section 2, an LDP revision will require a more up-to-date evidence base, in order to inform the preparation of new and updated LDP allocations and policies.

 - 4.12.2.
 Based on the existing evidence base, the following studies are expected to require updating, in order to inform the LDP revision process, as a minimum:

 - Retail Study

 - Sustainability Appraisal/Strategic Environment Assessment

 - Housing Needs Assessment

 - Local Housing Market Assessment

 - Candidate Sites Assessment

 - Population and Dwelling Projection Report

 - Urban Capacity Study

 - Employment Land Review

 - Infrastructure Needs Study

+- Assessment of Environmental Constraints

 - Leisure Study

+- Green Infrastructure Assessment

 - Renewable Energy Study

 - Minerals Background Paper

 - Open Space Assessment

 - Gypsy and Traveller Accommodation Assessment

 - Viability

 - 4.12.3.
 This is not a definitive list and additional update requirements to the evidence base may emerge when a plan revision progresses.